DAV-EX/ChatGroove/replit.md

 # Overview

-This is a modern real-time messaging application built as a Telegram clone called "TeleClone".
-The application features a comprehensive chat system with direct messaging, user profiles, authentication, and a responsive UI.
-It's architected as a full-stack TypeScript application with a React frontend, Express backend, and PostgreSQL database using Drizzle ORM.
+This is ChatGroove - a unique modern messaging application that combines the best features from WhatsApp, Facebook Messenger, and Telegram with innovative additions.
+The app features global chat rooms, email registration, video/audio calls, voice/video notes, mobile-optimized UI, and social media-inspired interactions.
+It's architected as a full-stack TypeScript application with React frontend, Express backend, and PostgreSQL database using Drizzle ORM.

 # User Preferences